All Posts

 The obvious approach is to create one Cal.com event type for each service.
 That means your Retell agent needs ten different booking functions—one for each event type.

 This creates problems.
-The more functions (or "tools") your agent can call, the higher the risk it calls the wrong one or doesn't call the one it should.
+The more functions (or "tools") your agent can call, the higher the risk it calls the wrong one or doesn't invoke it at all!
 Some LLMs handle tool calling better than others, but even the best models struggle when there are too many options.
 You also bloat your prompt with descriptions and examples for each function, which increases token count and cost.

 10 functions vs 1 function comparison